 ADVM-022 for Wet AMD

-In recognition of the need for new treatment options for wet AMD, the U.S. Food and Drug Administration (FDA) granted Fast Track designation for ADVM-022 for the treatment of wet AMD.
+In recognition of the need for new treatment options for wet AMD, the U.S. Food and Drug Administration (FDA) granted Fast Track designation to ADVM-022 for the treatment of wet AMD.

 About Wet AMD